Tonne Software logo

 Meterscale drawing methods involving pen and ink, erasers, compasses, transfer letters, scanners and graphics editors and so on are now history.

 Here are screen dumps from Meter illustrating some of the outputs to the screen.
-Screens on MeterBasic are somewhat simplified because some of the options are not present.
-Click on them to see larger versions; use your brower's BACK button to return.
+Screens on MeterBasic are somewhat simplified because some of the options are not available.
+Click on any of these screen dumps to see larger versions; use your browser's BACK button to return.

 Plate design page: